 Amiens Legacy Centre

-Below is information about each of the features that make up the Amiens Legacy Centre.
+Below is information about some of the features that make up the Amiens Legacy Centre.

 The stone sign

-Precariously balanced on signature granite rocks conveys the sign that announces you have arrived at the Amiens Legacy Centre sign balances entrancingly to announce your arrival.
+As with many of the Granite Belt's balancing rocks, the Amiens Legacy Centre sign balances entrancingly to announce your arrival.
 The official entrance is 50m further down on your left, and leads to a parking area, but this sign is the first thing you'll see as you turn that last corner where Amiens Rd changes its name to Goldfield's Rd.
-Lifted into place by the Amiens History Group's own stonemason, Alec Harslett, these stone signs are a lasting tribute to the granite rock formations that shape the area known as the Granite Belt, as well as a lasting memory of your visit.
+Lifted into place by the Amiens History Group's own stonemason, Alec Harslett, these stone signs are a lasting tribute to the granite rock formations that shape the area known as the Granite Belt.

-Lovingly restored, this 1920's railway carriage sits atop newly laid railway line as an indicative symbol and tribute to the site that was the Amiens Railway Precinct in the days of the Pikedale Soldiers' Settlement Scheme.
+Lovingly restored, this 1909 railway carriage sits atop newly laid railway line as an indicative symbol and tribute to the site that was the Amiens Railway Precinct in the days of the Pikedale Soldiers' Settlement Scheme.
 What seemed like an unending, dauntless task, took just over twelve months and couldn't have been completed without the input and assistance of over 100 volunteers who joined the project at various times.
 The result, is a beautiful tribute to not only the returned soldiers' era, but also to those men who worked for Qld Rail on the Amiens-Cottonvale branch line, who served overseas and never returned.
 The decor is "fit for a Prince" in honour the 1920 visit by the Prince of Wales to open the Branch Line from Cottonvale to Amiens servicing the emerging Soldier Settlement.

 The Passchendaele Shed